 - Share this knowledge with friends, family and fellow volunteers.

-Please note that bookings will close at 9 am on Friday 14th May to allow for all participants to be enrolled to the online platform – booking will not be taken after this time.
+Please note that bookings will close 24 hours before the start date to allow for all participants to be enrolled to the online platform – bookings will not be taken after this time.

 Anna Bunney is the Head of Education for UK marine conservation charity ORCA, and manages the outreach and education parts of ORCA’s programmes.
 A geographer by training and wildlife conservationist by trade, Anna is particularly fascinated with marine mammals and has a particular soft spot for humpback whales!